This is the multi-page printable view of this section. Click here to print.

 KIA0105 - This field requires mTLS to be enabled

-AuthorizationPolicy has a Source field, where specifies the source identities of a request.
-In a Source field it accepts the principals and the namespaces, which requires mTLS enabled.
+AuthorizationPolicy has a Source field which specifies the source identities of a request.
+The Source field accepts principals and namespaces which require mTLS be enabled.

 This validation appears only when autoMtls is disabled.